deniswsrosa/liquicouch/README.md

   //...
 }
 ```
-ChangeLogs are sorted alphabetically by `order` argument and changesets are applied due to this order.
+ChangeLogs are sorted *alphabetically* (that is why it is a good practice to start the order with zeros) by `order` argument and changesets are applied due to this order.

 ### @ChangeSet

 Method annotated by @ChangeSet is taken and applied to the database.
-History of applied change sets is stored in a collection called `dbchangelog` (by default) in your MongoDB
+History of applied change sets is stored in a document with type `dbchangelog`

 #### Annotation parameters: